-- We will prioritize currently and historically marginalized communities, and those most impacted by racial and social inequities.
-This includes communities of color, people with disabilities, LGBTQ people, and immigrants and refugees, and people experiencing poverty. - We will ensure a balance of communities from urban areas, suburban, and mid-size cities, and rural and less populated regions.
+- We will prioritize meeting with communities who are currently and historically have been marginalized and those most impacted by racial and social inequities.
+This includes communities of color, people with disabilities, LGBTQ+ people, immigrants and refugees, and people experiencing poverty. - We will ensure a balance of communities from urban areas, suburban, and mid-size cities, and rural and less populated regions.
 We will look at geographic criteria that includes prioritizing places of chronic underinvestment.
 We will avoid being urban-centric or only going to typically visited rural places. - In some instances, we will build on previously established relationships.
 At other times, we will prioritize reaching out to communities where we do not yet have relationships. - We will start with the best imperfect knowledge that we have today, such as health inequities and significant disparities.